johnsusek/mverse/server/README.md

 - Try to launch again, it should be running a plain forge server now and prepare the spawn area.
   - You will see a message "Unable to find spawn biome" and nothing else, give it a few minutes.

-- After spawn is prepared, close down server (Ctrl-C, wait til save is done then Ctrl-C again) and continue on to installing MVerse
+- After spawn is prepared, close down server (Ctrl-C) and continue on to installing MVerse

 ## 2) Install MVerse